ecoleduweb/EmploiEtudiant/back-end/API/README.md

 flask db migrate -m "Nom_Migration" flask db upgrade
 ```
-5. Delete the version of alembic
+5. Delete the version of alembic in the database
 ```sql
 DELETE FROM alembic_version;
 ```
-6. Restore the previous migration
+6. Restore the previous migration folder
 7. Upgrade with the previous database
 ```bash
 flask db upgrade